jcamilo05/DataStructures_Algorithms/Chapter_3/Algorithm_analisis.md

     f(n) = log(n)

-In this case we'll consider the base of the algorithm function as 2, that's because the computer store integers in binary and a common operation in many algorithms is divide the input in half.
+In this case we'll consider the base of the algorithm function as 2, that's because the computer store integers in binary and a common operation in many algorithms is to divide the input in half.

 <h3> 3.
 Linear function </h3>

     f(n) = n

-That's given a input  n, the linear function assigns the value n, this function arise each time we have to do a single operation for each n element.
+Given an input n, the linear function assigns the value n, this function is called each time we have to do a single operation for each n element.

-For example comparing a number with each number of a sequence of size n will require n comparisons.
+For example comparing a number with each number of a sequence of size *n* will require *n* comparisons.

 <h3> 4.
 Log-n functions </h3>